cdrummey216/whoami/whoami.md

 I love grapes.
 Very cold.
 And green.
 Cotton Candy, if you you can get them.
 I don't really have a preference on root systems of green versus purple.
 The distinction about the roots is pretty interesting.
 The roots carry out their chemical processes in order to produce and yeild new grapes and sustain the vines.
 The grape knows its position, understands the position, and that time is independent of the grape.

-## Five Facts about you and 'Now'
+## Five Facts about 'I' (self as subject) and 'Now'
-1. You exist.
+1. I exist.
-2. You exist here.
+2. I exist here.
-3. You exist now.
+3. I exist now.
-4. You are alive now.
+4. I am alive now.
-5. You are mortal here.
+5. I am mortal here.

 ## What's next?